lindenb/jvarkit/README.md

 ## Documentation

-Documentation is available at: [http://lindenb.github.io/jvarkit/](http://lindenb.github.io/jvarkit/)
+Documentation is available at: [https://jvarkit.readthedocs.io/](https://jvarkit.readthedocs.io/)

 ## Compilation

-**February 2019**.
-I'm moving to java **OpenJdk**.
-See the [[NEWS]] file.

-Each tool is compiled independently of each other.

-See the documentation for each tool at [http://lindenb.github.io/jvarkit/](http://lindenb.github.io/jvarkit/).
-All the pages should include a paragraph titled *'Download and Compile'*
+See the documentation for each tool at [https://jvarkit.readthedocs.io/](https://jvarkit.readthedocs.io/).

 You shouldn't try to compile all the tools because some of them are not tested, deprecated, or just too specific to my lab.